wkappel/AMET/docs/AMET_aqProject_Pre_and_Post_Analysis_Script_Guide_v16.md

 PM25_TOT        ,ug/m3     ,ATOTI[0]*PM25AT[2]+ATOTJ[0]*PM25AC[2]+ATOTK[0]*PM25CO[2]
 ```
 2. In section 5 only select networks that have observation data for O3, NOx or PM2.5.
-3. In section 8a set INFILE1 to the CCTM_ACONC file and INFILE2 to the CCMT_APMDIAG file.
+3. In section 8a set INFILE1 to the CCTM_ACONC file and INFILE2 to the CCTM_AELMO or CCTM_APMDIAG file.
 Comment out lines for INFILE3 and INFILE4.
 4. Since there are no deposition species listed in the species definition file, remove or comment out section 8b which is used to create combine files of deposition species.

 <a id="combine"></a>Section 5: HR2DAY configuration options